pat-shannon/mean-money/README.md

 NODE_ENV="development"
 JWT_SECRET="secret"
 ```
 so we can write code that only runs if process.env.NODE_ENV is 'development', etc. and JWT_SECRET relates to tokens when those are implemented.
+For now this is not used/needed.

-Step 5: Create `/client/.env` with the following contents:
+Step 5:
+- navigate to the client directory (if you're in server, run `cd ../client`)
+- then run `npm install`

+Step 6:
+- While still in the client directory, create `.env`
+- Then add the following contents to `.env`:
 ```
 VITE_BACKEND_URL="http://localhost:9000"
 ```